msca42/myblog/src/pages/posts/post-1.md

 ---
 ## Something todo
 - I will list something to do and explain why I do it
-- The first I will do is learn network.
-Specifically,I will be reading several books
+- The first I will do is learn 《Computer Science: An Overview》